giuseppeg/refined-twitter-lite/FEATURES.md

 default: `true`

-Enforces "Latest Tweets" in the home timeline.
+Enforces "Following" (formerly "Latest Tweets") in the home timeline.
 Tweets will be displayed in chronological order.

 ### oldTwitterFontsStack